OpenCores

 NMI int inadvertently masked by int_acc #23

-Closed sjackson opened this issue almost 10 years ago
+Closed sjackson opened this issue over 10 years ago

 In the frontend module, if there is a pending irq_acc the inst_nmi can be unconditionally cleared causing the nmi interrupt to hang as it never gets serviced.
 Depending on application this might be rare but in our application it's highly repeatable though there's only a 1 clock window of failure.